twallema/pySODM/_sources/introduction.md.txt

 - Coupling of ODE Models with different stratifications.
 The user will be able to define a model, consisting of two submodels with states of different sizes.
 These two models will share one `integrate` function to make coupling of the differentials possible.
 Output will be returned in seperate `xarray` Datasets.
 High priority.

 - Parameter with a double stratification and the calibration of n-dimensional parameters by flattening.
 Low priority.

+- Send model output to a multiindex `pd.DataFrame` and give the user the choice between `xarray` or `pandas`.
+Will make the code more future-proof.
+Low priority.